ThomasHEaton/UIEX/README.md

 }
 ```

 The above shows an example of implementing the IOnMouse interface and giving it 2 "config" structures which map to the same function on the class - this means you can hookup multiple ways to callback into your code from the input system.
-The manipulator system is written to properly detect and filter the input based on the "configs" provided so that your classes function is guaranteed to only called when those filters are true.
+The manipulator system is written to properly detect and filter the input based on the "configs" provided so that your classes function is guaranteed to only be called when those filters are true.

 ### RedOwlKeyboardManipulator